By Marcin Wojtyczka

 - MCA STCW Medical First Aid (4 days)

-- MCA STCW Proficiency In Medical Care On Board Ship (5 days).
+- MCA STCW Proficiency In Medical Care On Board Ship (5 days)

 Steps:

-Helicopter evacuation
+Helicopter / SAR evacuation

 Helicopters are frequently used for search and rescue operations if the boat is within flying distance from the coast (150-400 NM).
 The helicopter rescue crew instructs on how to rescue the yacht’s crew or casualty and will try to communicate directly using marine VHF radio.

-- Put on life jackets and harness
+- Everyone to put on life jackets and harness.

 - Do whatever you can to attract attention and signal your position: red hand-held flares (night or in bad visibility), orange smoke (daylight).
 If you do not have these, wave ensign or hi-vis life jacket.
 But do not fire parachute flares when the helicopter is closed by!

 - If your engine is powerful and reliable, or if there’s very little wind, drop the mainsail and headsail.
-If you don’t trust your engine or are in any doubt about it, get ready to sail close-hauled on the port tack with the main sail up
+If you don’t trust your engine or are in any doubt about it, get ready to sail close-hauled on the port tack with the main sail up.

-- When the winchman and the casualty are being lifted off, keep enough tension on the line to prevent swinging and do not cast the hi-line clear until told to do so
+- When the winchman and the casualty are being lifted off, keep enough tension on the line to prevent swinging and do not cast the hi-line clear until told to do so.

 In conditions where it would be dangerous to use hi-lining the rescue could be done from a dinghy or even a liferaft towed behind the yacht connected with a long warp/painter of about 30 metres.